Are you interested in authentic, healthy Japanese home cooking recipes? You are in the perfect place!

-In my Japanese food blog, I share healthy, tasty, and easy family-friendly recipes that I cook for my family every day.
+I share healthy, tasty, easy, family-friendly recipes that I cook for my family every day in my Japanese food blog.
 CHECK MY RECIPES.

 - Season simply with genuine seasoning

 - Eat local and seasonal groceries (if it's possible) that are safe and taste fresh

 - Avoid using food additives, and eat naturally

 - No meat, and eat moderately for daily products

 - Sometimes comfort foods are necessary (like sweets!
 I have a sweet tooth)

 I'm not a vegan, but I do not eat meat and like a plant-based diet, so you can find a lot of vegan/vegetarian recipes in my blog.

 Hi, it's JURI (aka Chef JA)!
 I'm originally from Hokkaido, Japan, and now living in Kanagawa and busy raising a little boy and a girl.